 This life aspect focuses on your interaction and contribution to the community.

-No matter if it’s on a local or a global level, being engaged, helping, and showing support to your community or to causes which you care about is the heart of this life aspect.
+No matter if it’s on a local or a global level, being engaged, helping, and showing support to your community or to causes that you care about is the heart of this life aspect.

 There you have them – these are the biggest and most commonly used life aspects.